Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Introduction

 A natural question is therefore: under which conditions frustration alone is sufficient to generate a glassy state?
 This question has been a subject of investigations for decades.
-Many theoretical models have been analyzed, for example fully-frustrated spin systems~\cite{villain_jpc_1977, derrida_jpf_1979, alexander_jpa_1980, yedidia_jpa_1990}, kinetically-constrained models~\cite{ritort_ap_2003}, spin-systems with three-body interactions~\cite{franz_epl_2001}, and models of Josephson-junction arrrays~\cite{parisi_jpa_1994, chandra_prl_1995, chandra_prl_1996}.
+Many theoretical models have been analyzed, for example fully-frustrated spin systems~\cite{villain_jpc_1977, derrida_jpf_1979, alexander_jpa_1980, yedidia_jpa_1990}, kinetically-constrained models~\cite{ritort_ap_2003}, and models of Josephson-junction arrays~\cite{parisi_jpa_1994, chandra_prl_1995, chandra_prl_1996}.
+In Ref.~\onlinecite{franz_epl_2001}, a spin model with three-spin interactions has been shown to undergo a glass transition even in presence of a purely ferromagnetic coupling.
+In this case, frustration is not present at the level of ground state, but a ``dynamical'' frustration present in finite-temperature configurations, was shown to be sufficient to produce a glass phase.

-In the context of geometrically frustrated magnets, the possibility of a glass transition in absence of disorder has attracted interest as an explanation to the behavior experimentally oberved in some kagome and pyrochlore materials~\cite{gardner_rmp_2010, saha_prb_2021, mitsumoto_prb_2023}.
-The presence of disorder-free glassiness in these materials remains a subject of controversy.
+In the context of geometrically frustrated magnets, the possibility of a glass transition in absence of disorder has attracted interest as an explanation to the behavior experimentally oberved in some kagome and pyrochlore materials~\cite{chandra_jp_1993, gardner_rmp_2010, saha_prb_2021, mitsumoto_prb_2023}.
+We note, for example, that a glassy ``spin jam'' state has been predicted in a Heisenberg model on a lattice consisting of a triangular network of bipyramids, a structure realized in SrCr$_{9p}$Ga$_{12-9p}$O$_{19}$~\cite{klich_nc_2014}.
+A key element of the theory of Ref.~\onlinecite{klich_nc_2014} is the prediction that, in this structure, a quantum order-by-disorder effect can generate nonperiodic metastable states separated by large barriers, and that the number of metastable states grows exponentially with the perimeter, rather than exponentially with the area.

 Recently, systems which combine a geometrically frustrated lattice with a long-range interaction have attracted attention.
 In Ref.~\cite{rademaker_njp_2018}, it has been shown by numerical methods that an electron system with Coulomb repulsion on the triangular lattice undergoes an ``electron glass'' transition at quarter filling.
 The mechanism proposed for the emergence of glassiness is that the long-range force lifts the degeneracy between the many classical ground states on the triangular lattice, introducing large energy barriers and a rugged landscape.
 The disorder-free glass transition detected theoretically has been proposed as an explanation for the slow dynamics observed in an organic conductor~\cite{rademaker_njp_2018}.